 Whereas channels were once an afterthought after you decided on your message and audience, media and social platforms have segmented so much that tailoring content for your channel is absolutely mandatory.

-The fix: Think channel > audience > message as you craft your content campaigns.
+The fix: Follow our guide to choose the right channels for your audience, and think channel > audience > message as you craft your content campaigns.